lsst-dm/dmtn-249/index.rst

 The :py:meth:`~ArtifactTransaction.commit` implementation delegates to :py:meth:`Datastore.unstore` to actually remove all artifacts, and if ``purge=True`` it also fully removes these those datasets from the database.
 In addition to the ever-present possibility low-level failures, :py:meth:`Butler.commit_transaction` can also fail if (``purge=True``) and any dataset is part of a :py:attr:`~lsst.daf.butler.CollectionType.TAGGED` or :py:attr:`~lsst.daf.butler.CollectionType.CALIBRATION` collection.

-If the commit operation fails, a ``try`` block in :py:meth:`Butler.remove_datasets` attempts a :py:meth:`~ArtifactTransaction.revert` in order to try to provide strong exception safety, but this will frequently fail, since it requires all artifacts to still be present, and hence works only if the error occurred quite early *and* the py:meth:`Datastore.verify` calls in :py:meth:`~ArtifactTransaction.revert` still succeed.
+If the commit operation fails, a ``try`` block in :py:meth:`Butler.remove_datasets` attempts a :py:meth:`~ArtifactTransaction.revert` in order to try to provide strong exception safety, but this will frequently fail, since it requires all artifacts to still be present, and hence works only if the error occurred quite early *and* the :py:meth:`Datastore.verify` calls in :py:meth:`~ArtifactTransaction.revert` still succeed.
 More frequently we expect failures in removal that occur after the transaction is opened to result in the transaction being left open and resolution left to the user, again with a special exception raised to indicate this state.

-Commits due to low-level failures can be retried by calling :py:meth:`Butler.commit_transaction`; this can also be used after removing references to the dataset in :py:attr:`~lsst.daf.butler.CollectionType.TAGGED` or :py:attr:`~lsst.daf.butler.CollectionType.CALIBRATION` collections to complete a purge.
+Removals due to low-level failures can be retried by calling :py:meth:`Butler.commit_transaction`; this can also be used after removing references to the dataset in :py:attr:`~lsst.daf.butler.CollectionType.TAGGED` or :py:attr:`~lsst.daf.butler.CollectionType.CALIBRATION` collections to complete a purge.

 The :py:meth:`~ArtifactTransaction.abandon` implementation for removals is almost identical to the one for ``put``: :py:meth:`Datastore.verify` is used to identify which datasets still exist and which have been removed, and the datastore records for those still present are returned so they can be inserted into the database when the transaction is closed.
 When abandoning a removal we leave datasets as registered but unstored when their artifacts are missing, since this is closer to the state or the repository when the transaction was opened and avoids any chance of failure due to :py:attr:`~lsst.daf.butler.CollectionType.TAGGED` or :py:attr:`~lsst.daf.butler.CollectionType.CALIBRATION` associations.